 Since 2017, I have directed the Heritage Language 2 Consortium (HL2C), a strategic partnership that brings together six leading universities and the Portuguese Ministry of Foreign Affairs.
 At Lancaster, I co-direct the Lancaster Language Learning Lab (4L), the NOVA Lancaster partnership and the SLLAT Research Group within the Department of Linguistics and English Language.

 I received my PhD from the University of Cambridge and my BA from the University of Lisbon.
 Prior to joining Lancaster, I taught at Georgetown University, Harvard University, the University of California, Santa Barbara, and the University of Göttingen.
 I also spent a semester as a Visiting Researcher at the University of Auckland.

-I am interested in the cognitive and neural basis of language, i.e. I study how the mind/brain acquires and processes language(s).
-I am particularly interested in implicit learning, statistical learning, and bilingual cognition.
-We run psycholinguistic experiments to address questions such as the following:
+I am interested in the cognitive basis of language learning and processing, i.e. I study how the mind and brain acquires and processes novel language(s).
+I am particularly interested in implicit learning, statistical learning, heritage language bilingualism, and second language acquisition.

 If you are interested in joining the Lancaster Language Learning Lab (4L) as a PhD student or postdoctoral fellow, please send me a message.